 The long-term expected rate of return on the TRS investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The best estimates of arithmetic real rates of return for each major asset class included in the plan's target asset allocation as of the June 30, 2018 actuarial valuation are summarized in the following table:
+The best estimates of arithmetic real rates of return for each major asset class included in the plan's target asset allocation as of the June 30, 2019 actuarial valuation are summarized in the following table:

 Long Term Expected Real

 Asset Type Rate Target Allocation

-Domestic equities 5.8 % 33.0 %
+Domestic equity 6.3 % 33.0 %

-International equities 7.3 16.0
+International equity 7.8 16.0

-Real estate 4.9 11.0
+Real estate equity 4.6 11.0

-Global equities 6.7 4.0
+Global equity 7.2 4.0

-Private equities 8.9 8.0
+Private equity 9.9 8.0

-Domestic fixed income securities 1.3 16.0
+Domestic fixed income 1.3 16.0

-Global fixed income securities 0.9 2.0
+Global bonds 0.9 2.0

-High-yield fixed income securities 3.5 1.0
+High-yield bonds 3.6 1.0

-Real estate debt 2.8 7.0
+Real estate debt 2.9 7.0

-Private debt 6.8 1.0
+Private debt 6.5 1.0

-Short-term 0.3 1.0
+Cash equivalents 0.3 1.0

-100.0 %
+• 100.0 %

-\ Real rates of return are net of a long-term inflation assumption of 2.3%
+^{} Real rates of return are net of a long-term inflation assumption of 2.2%.